FinlightApp/public_website/src/pages/index.md

   backgroundImg:
     src: /img/heroBg.webp
     alt: SEO - alt
-  title: Ready to Finlight?
+  title: Ready to take your VC & PE fund to the next level?
-  paragraph: Launching and allocating to VCs is systematically better with Finlight.
+  paragraph: Structuring, marketing authorisation, admin and community in one place
   button: Apply for an account
   modalContent: >
     <iframe class="flex-1"